top of page

 should i brush or floss first? should i brush or floss first?

-If this plaque is not removed from the surface of the tooth before brushing, a fewer amount of fluoride minerals will be able to penetrate through the plaque layer and reach the enamel, therefore reducing it's abilities to protect the tooth from decay.
+If this plaque is not removed from the surface of the tooth before brushing, a lower amount of fluoride minerals will be able to penetrate through the plaque layer and reach the enamel, therefore reducing it's abilities to protect the tooth from decay.

 Also, by flossing first you are loosening the pieces of food that might be stuck in between them.
 Brushing and rinsing afterwards will remove these loose pieces of food, thus leaving less food behind that can potentially lead to tooth decay and/or gum disease.